yoonjesung/opentoken-python/README.md

 OpenToken support for Python.

 A Python implementation of generating and parsing OpenTokens.
-The much of this implementation is borrowed from [node-opentoken](https://github.com/73rhodes/node-opentoken).
+Much of this implementation is borrowed from [node-opentoken](https://github.com/73rhodes/node-opentoken).

 https://tools.ietf.org/html/draft-smith-opentoken-02